liangzheng816/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

 ## Before you begin

 1. Provision your Microsoft 365 with either your existing active directory or one of the other options for adding accounts to Microsoft 365.
-For more informatoin, see [Microsoft 365 integration with on-premises environments](/microsoft-365/enterprise/microsoft-365-integration) and [Add users to Microsoft 365 Apps for business](/microsoft-365/admin/add-users/add-users).
+For more information, see [Microsoft 365 integration with on-premises environments](/microsoft-365/enterprise/microsoft-365-integration) and [Add users to Microsoft 365 Apps for business](/microsoft-365/admin/add-users/add-users).
 2. Open the folder:

    *$env:UserProfile\Documents\WindowsPowerShell\Modules\Microsoft.SharePoint.MigrationTool.PowerShell*